garyblankenship/llmcli/README.md

-# GGUF (Groovy GGUF Utility Functions)
+# llmcli

-GGUF is a powerful Go application for managing and interacting with large language models using llama.cpp.
-It provides a comprehensive set of functions for downloading, running, and chatting with AI models, as well as managing a local database of model information.
+A modern, Go-based command-line interface for managing, downloading, and interacting with Large Language Models, specifically optimized for GGUF format models.

 ## 🚀 Features